Novel treatments for tendon injuries in horses

 Ultrasound of flexor tendons to detect tendon injury and monitor repair

-In comparison with established tendon treatments, stem cell based treatments have shown improved outcomes, by halving the re-injury rate in both racehorses and sports horses compared to conventional management.
+In comparison with established tendon treatments, mesenchymal stem cell-based treatments have shown improved outcomes, by halving the re-injury rate in both racehorses and sports horses compared to conventional management.

 These studies have been performed on a sufficiently large group of clinical cases presenting at equine practices nationally and followed for three years after treatment in order to compare with other treatments with adequate statistical power.